 - When you do enroll yourself into a university, put in the time and effort in your studies!

 - Recognise that the journey will be challenging.
-Undergraduate studies is a different game.
+Part-time undergraduate studies is a different game.

 If you are currently studying at night, writing essays on the weekends, and working in the day: Hang in there!